benmaier/tacoma/docs/about.rst

   different models
-- easy way to simulate Gillespie (here, epidemic spreading) processes on temporal networks
+- easy way to simulate Gillespie (here, epidemic spreading) processes on temporal networks with an implementation of `Vestergaard's and Génois's adapted algortihm`_
 - easy framework to develop new Gillespie-simulations algorithms on temporal networks
 - multiple and simple ways to interactively visualize temporal networks